frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 Introduction
 ------------

 In the previous section you installed the Frank!Runner, a tool to quickly start the Frank!Framework.
 You saw the directory structure resulting from this installation.
-There was subdirectory ``configurations`` with subdirectories ``Example1a`` and ``Example1b``, which are deployed Frank configs.
+There was subdirectory ``configurations`` with subdirectories ``Example1a`` and ``Example1b``, which were deployed Frank configs.

 These directories contain files with extension ``.xml`` and files with extension ``.properties``.
 XML stands for Extensible Markup Language, see https://www.w3.org/XML/.
 Property files are text files that contain name/value pairs.
 In this section you start learning how to write these files.
 The configurations Example1a and Example1b that you encountered in the previous section are almost the same.
 You will examine the ``Configuration.xml`` of Example1a.
 It reads as follows:

 .. code-block:: XML